The Westhaven to City cycle route is an important connection in Auckland’s cycle network, running between the Westhaven Promenade and Quay Street.

 On-street parking will be retained where

-We invited feedback on the proposed design for section 1 of the cycle route between 28 November and 18 December 2016.
+Feedback on the proposed design for section 1 of the cycle route was open from 28 November to 18 December 2016.

 We received 126 feedback responses and used these to produce the final design.
 Some changes from the original proposal include:

 - Increasing the number of sharrows (shared-lane marking) and removing the painted door zones.